 The confederation of the Franks needs an additional commentary.
 Generally, we tend to think of them as a landlocked tribe, but their origin was, in fact, a maritime one.
 Already the name Merovech, leader of the Salian Franks, who lived in the mid-fifth century, reveals their watery origin.
 Mero means 'sea', and wech or vech stems from wioh or weoh, meaning 'holy' place.
 Hence 'sea shrine' (Shippey 2022).
 The Romans also considered the Franks a seafaring people.
 The cradle of the Franks is the southern coast of the North Sea.
 In early sources, the Franks are identified with the Húgas or Hugones, or with King Huga of the Franks.
 These texts are the eighth-century poem Elene, the tenth-century epic poem Beowulf, the also tenth-century Res gestae Saxonicae, and the eleventh-century annals of the Abbey of Quedlinburg.
 The northern region in the Netherlands bordering the Wadden Sea in the current region of Humsterland in Groningen was called Hugumarchi 'Mark of the Húgas' in the Early Middle Ages.
 Other name variations were Humarcha, Hugmerchi, and Hugmerki.
 Although the Húgas tribe left this region towards more inland and were replaced by the Frisians or Chauci, the name Humsterland has survived (Van der Tuuk 2016).

 Another theory (Van Renswoude 2022) concerning the Húgas and Hugumarchi, is that both names have, in fact, nothing in common.
 The word húga(s) derives from a verb still being used in the northeast of the Netherlands, namely hoegen or hugen.
 But also traceable in the Dutch personal names Huig, Huygens and Huibert.
 The verb hoegen or hugen means something like to long, to yearn, or to lurk.
 And huga is a poetic metaphor for a wolf.
 So, the wolves or wolf-people.
-If interested in the importance of the wolf in the North Sea region already for ages, read our post Who’s afraid of Voracious Woolf?
+If interested in the importance of the wolf in the North Sea region already for ages, read our blog post Who’s afraid of Voracious Woolf?
 The king names Huga and Thiadric that are associated with Franks, are typical for coastal speeches, including Frisian, This supports that the Húgas came from northern Netherlands.
 An explanation would be that the Húgas were a sub-tribe of the Frisians migrating south and merged with other tribes into the Frankish confederation (Van Renswoude 2022).
-This corresponds with all the migration movements described in this post during the first half of the first millennium.
+This corresponds with all the migration movements described in this blog post during the first half of the first millennium.

 The name of the area Hugumarchi might not be 'Mark of the Húgas' at all.
 Instead, hugu derives from Old Germanic huguz, which is related to Eastphalian höge, classic German Hügel, or Old Norwegian Hugl, meaning high or hill.
 In other words, the artificial mounds known today as terp, wierde, Warf etc. of this region.
 The element mark had the meaning of 'common land' in the north of the Netherlands.
 So, Hugumarchi, today's Humsterland, might be understood as 'common land of terps' (Van Renswoude 2022).